drcarenhan/COMP90042_2024/README.md

 # COMP90042 Project Description

 This assignment can be done individually or in teams of two or three or four(max).
 We strongly encourage healthy collaboration.
 See the [University of Melbourne Working in Groups Guide](https://students.unimelb.edu.au/academic-skills/resources/communicating-in-class/communicating-with-peers/working-in-groups).
-If your team member does not engage or collaborate, please contact the lecturer ([Dr. Caren Han](mailto:caren.han@unimelb.edu.au?subject=[COMP90042]%20Project%20Group)) with describing the contributions of each collaborator.
+If your team member does not collaborate, please contact the lecturer ([Dr. Caren Han](mailto:caren.han@unimelb.edu.au?subject=[COMP90042]%20Project%20Group)) with describing the contributions of each collaborator.
 We strongly recommend to start working early so that you will have ample time to discover stumbling blocks and ask questions.

 In this assignment, you will work on proposing and implementing a model/framework for Named Entity Recognition (NER) from the defence corpus.
 The detailed information for the implementation and submission step are specified in the following sections.
 Note that lecture note and workshop exercises would be a good starting point and baseline for the assignment [especially, Lecture XX/Lab XX].
 Note that we specified which lectures and labs are highly related!

 You are free to design the architecture using any of the techniques learned from our lectures and labs.
 For training and evaluation, we provide you a benchmark dataset in split of training, validation and test.
 You will use the training and validation set for training/validation while using the test set for leaderboard submission.

-For this assignment, **instead of solely focusing on achieving higher performance, having the good architecture design & implementation with detailed step-by-step justification will be important to show you’ve fully reached our expectation in this assignment.**
+For this assignment, **instead of solely focusing on achieving higher performance, having the novel architecture design & implementation with detailed justification and empirical evaluation will be important to show you’ve fully reached our expectation in this assignment.**

 **Table of Contents**